faott/pihole-updatescript/README.md

 # pihole-updatescript

-Bash Update Script for Pihola Adblocker
+Bash Update-Script for the Pihole Adblocker